devcem/UnicodeEmojiSelector/README.md

 # UnicodeEmojiSelector
-I know, there are a lot of emoji selector but i couldn't find any selector with only unicode not images.
+I know, there are a lot of emoji selector but i couldn't find any selector with only unicode characters not images.
 This plugin provides emoji selector without any CSS or image asset requirement.
-It only has one javascript file to include.
+It only has single javascript file to include.

 This is currently under extremely active development, and you probably shouldn't use it unless you like broken software.